William Flores, Ph.D.

 * “Voces indígenas y el mito del ‘noble salvaje’: continuidad colonial en discursos ecocríticos.”
 X Congreso Internacional de Literatura Hispánica, San Juan, Puerto Rico.
 March 2-5, 2011.

-* "The Architect and the Emperor of Assyria of Arrabal: A Dialogical Response to the Discourse of Colonization of the Aborigine and of Nature."
-Symposium on Contested Territories: Conflict, Violence, and the Body at the University of California, Riverside.
-November 2009.
+* “The Architect and the Emperor of Assyria of Arrabal: A Dialogical Response to the Discourse of Colonization of the Aborigine and of Nature.”
+Symposium on Contested Territories: Conflict, Violence, and the Body, University of California, Riverside.
+November 14, 2009.

-* “Arrabal’s Satire: Where Postcolonialism and Ecocriticism Meet."
-2008 American Association of Teachers of Spanish and Portuguese Conference on Hispanic Literature, Redlands, California.
-November 2008.
+* “Arrabal’s Satire: Where Postcolonialism and Ecocriticism Meet.”
+2008 American Association of Teachers of Spanish and Portuguese Conference on Hispanic Literature, University of Redlands, California.
+November 15, 2008.

-* "Labores, errores y horrores del gobierno aprista 1985 - 1990."
-[A descriptive study written in the Spanish language on Peruvian economy and politics] Conference of the American Association of Teachers of Spanish and Portuguese, Redlands, California.
-November 2006.
+* “Labores, errores y horrores del gobierno aprista 1985-1990.”
+2006 Conference of the American Association of Teachers of Spanish and Portuguese, University of Redlands, California.
+November 18, 2006.

-* "Diversos estilos de escritura en las obras de Pío Baroja."
-Conference of the American Association of Teachers of Spanish and Portuguese, Redlands, California.
-November 2006.
+* “Diversos estilos de escritura en El árbol de la ciencia de Pío Baroja.”
+2006 Conference of the American Association of Teachers of Spanish and Portuguese, Redlands, California.
+November 18, 2006.

 Church Membership & Activities